Titi monkey: Description

-Biology
+Behaviour

 Diurnal and arboreal, titis predominantly prefer dense forests near water.
 They easily jump from branch to branch, earning them their German name, Springaffen (jumping monkeys).
 They sleep at night, but can also take a midday nap.

 Titis are territorial.
 They live in family groups that consist of parents and their offspring, about two to seven animals in total.
-They defend their territory by shouting and chasing off intruders, but rarely engage in actual fighting.
+They defend their territory by shouting and chasing off intruders but rarely engage in actual fighting.
 Their grooming and communication is important for the co-operation of the group.
 They can typically be seen in pairs sitting or sleeping with tails entwined.

 The diet of the titis consists mainly of fruits, although they also eat leaves, flowers, insects, bird eggs and small vertebrates.

 Titis are monogamous, mating for life.
 The female bears a single young after about a five-month gestation.
 Twins occur rarely, having been documented in only 1.4% of all births in captive groups of Plecturocebus moloch.
 While the second infant usually does not survive, cases where neighbouring groups have adopted infants are known, suggesting that twins may be reared successfully under certain circumstances.
 Often it is the father who cares for the young, carrying it and bringing it to the mother only for nursing.
 Fathers tend to engage in more grooming, food-sharing, inspecting, aggression and playing with infants than mothers.
 The young are weaned after 5 months and are fully grown after two years.
 After three or more years, they leave their family group in order to find a mate.
 While the life expectancy of most species is unclear, the members of the genus Cheracebus may live for up to 12 years in the wild, while members of the P. moloch group have been known to live for more than 25 years in captivity.

+They make elaborate, powerful vocal duets used in long-range communication.